Ohmnivore/ChopEngine/README.md

 # Building
 * dependencies: flow, snow, mint, snow binaries (http://build.luxeengine.com/snow/), Haxe 3.2.1, hxcpp 3.2.193, (all of these were last updated on December 1 2015)
 * you have to change your flow config to **files_output_list: true**, ChopEngine relies on that for its preloader
-* then cd to the directory containing project.flow and execute **flow run windows**
+* then build as usual with flow: **flow run [platform]**
+* the prime targets are windows, linux, and mac
+* nothing keeps it from running on mobile and web, but I want to concentrate on the desktop targets first

 # TODO

 ## Mint rendering
-* borders for textedit
+* borders for textedit and dropdown
-* clipping
 * image cover sizing
 * handle ondestroy
 * textedit cursor